The Tax Expenditures Statement (TES) provides a detailed list of tax expenditures provided by the Commonwealth to individuals and businesses.

 Chapter 5 provides estimates of the cost of each tax expenditure.

 Appendix A provides further detail on each tax expenditure, including legislative references, a brief discussion of some of the estimates and, for more recent tax expenditures, the date the expenditure was introduced.
-Tax expenditures are described in greater detail as policy measures in the relevant Budget paper or Mid-Year Economic and Fiscal Outlook (MYEFO) announcing its introduction.
+Generally, tax expenditures are described in greater detail as policy measures in the relevant Budget paper or MYEFO announcing its introduction.

-Appendix B provides disaggregated estimates and further discussion of tax expenditures related to superannuation benefits.
+Appendix B provides further discussion of tax expenditures related to superannuation benefits and disaggregated superannuation estimates.